Teach the story of Jewish prisoners of the Nazis

 The Story of Defiant Requiem:

 In this module, students will view the documentary film Defiant Requiem and learn the little-known but meaningful story of Jewish conductor Rafael Schächter and a group of prisoners in the Terezín ghetto who learned to sing Verdi’s Requiem as an act of creative resistance.
 Students will gain general knowledge about the Holocaust or build on what they already know, and they will consider the nature of creativity as defiance in oppressive times.

 Terezín as a “Model Ghetto” and the Red Cross Visit

-In this two-part module, students will study the story of Jewish conductor Rafael Schächter and a group of prisoners in the Terezín ghetto who learned to sing Giuseppe Verdi’s Requiem as an act of creative resistance.
-Students will study the complex nature of Terezín, exploring the harsh reality of daily life there and how, at the same time, the Germans used it as an effective propaganda tool.
+In this module, students will study the story of Jewish conductor Rafael Schächter and a group of prisoners in the Terezín ghetto who learned to sing Giuseppe Verdi’s Requiem as an act of creative resistance.
+Students will study the complex nature of Terezín, exploring how it functioned as a typical Nazi ghetto and how it had unique characteristics as a propaganda tool.
 They will learn about the visit of the International Red Cross on June 23, 1944 and the “beautification” efforts the Germans undertook to conceal the reality of conditions in the ghetto and its role in their genocidal plans.
 Students will also consider the final performance of the Verdi Requiem in Terezín and its meaning in this context.